Research a Victorian house’s history

 Alternatively, you can search national internet sources.
 The Library of Scotland have digitised a number of historic OS maps which can be accessed here (https://maps.nls.uk/) and the British Library have digitised the Goad Fire Insurance Maps, a useful source for establishing historical land uses (https://www.bl.uk/onlinegallery/onlineex/firemaps/fireinsurancemaps.html).

-Photographic evidence is helpful and can help establish they appearance of a house before later changes were made.
+Photographic evidence is helpful and can help establish the appearance of a house before later changes were made.
 Images can be found either through simple internet image searches, or via specific collections.
 Historic England have digitised a number of their old photos and these are available in their Architectural Red Box Collection (https://historicengland.org.uk/images-books/photos/englands-places/).
 Alternatively, photos on Britain from Above can be used to get a better idea of the building and historic surrounding development (https://www.britainfromabove.org.uk/).
 The London Picture Archive is also a great source for those in London with several photos often available of streets and buildings. (https://www.londonpicturearchive.org.uk/).
 Images on old post cards can often be found of many places try searching for the street or building name on Ebay or other places where such postcards are sold.
 Finally, Google Street view allows you to go back in time to see previous Google street view images.
-If unsympathetic changes to the exterior of the property have been made in the last decade or so you made be able to find evidence of what the original doors or windows were like.
-Even if they had been removed on your house they may have survived for longer on a neighbouring property. (https://blog.google/products/maps/go-back-in-time-...)
+If unsympathetic changes to the exterior of the property have been made in the last decade or so you may be able to find evidence of what the original doors or windows were like.
+Even if they had been removed on your house they may have survived for longer on a neighbouring property. (https://blog.google/products/maps/go-back-in-time-…)

 How can I find out who lived in the house before me?